TaylorTheDeveloper/Timelapse/README.md

 After installTimelapse.sh is complete, the camera will automatically snap and save pictures to azure for your timelapses whenever it has a power source.

 ## Cloud Configuration
 The device will set itself up with a device id and create a device configuration in the cloud.
-Settings can be accessed via `CameraCloudConfiguration`.
+Available settings are in `CameraCloudConfiguration`.

 ## Full local setup:
 `*Log in*`